organix/uFork/docs/sponsor.md

 The `limit` parameter controls the number of run-loop iterations.
 If the `limit` is positive, it defines the maximum number of iterations.
-Otherwise, the run-loop will continue until either an error is signalled or the processor runs out of work (event-queue and continue-queue empty).
+Otherwise, the run-loop will continue until either an error is signalled or the processor runs out of work (event-queue and continuation-queue empty).

 During each iteration of the run-loop, the processor will try to execute an instruction and then try to dispatch an event.
 Each instruction is